DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 The federation failure mode

-Upward bias on US institutional resilience has been flagged from turn zero onward.
-Across seven turns the federation widened its uncertainty ranges in the bias direction but didn't actually move the central estimate.
-At turn six, CASS pointed out that this is exactly the decorative-warning failure mode the protocol is designed to catch.
-The bias was still active at turn seven's close.
+Upward bias on US institutional resilience got flagged from turn 0.
+Across the first seven turns the federation widened its uncertainty ranges in the bias direction but didn't actually move the central estimate.
+CASS pointed this out at turn 6 as exactly the decorative- warning failure mode the protocol is designed to catch.
+The bias finally moved at turn 7 (the president's survival estimate came down from 70% to 55%) and again at turn 8, and the corrections kept coming through turn 10.
+The lesson the federation logged: writing down a bias warning is the easy part.
+Acting on it is the part that takes seven turns of stress events to actually force.

 A protocol item that asks once a turn: which variables are we still tracking just because they were load-bearing two turns ago and nobody re-checked?
 Which of our framing assumptions are still shaping our estimates even though we wrote down a warning we never acted on?
 Which of our headline questions have become irrelevant to what's actually happening?